 Best States for Disabled Veterans

-Around 5.5 million veterans in the U.S. are living with a service-connected disability, according to the latest data from the Bureau of Labor Statistics.
-Although benefits for these injured veterans are available nationwide, there are still some states that provide better living conditions and support systems than others.
+Around 5.8 million veterans in the U.S. are living with a service-connected disability, according to the latest data from the Bureau of Labor Statistics.
+Although benefits for these injured veterans are available nationwide, there are still some states that provide better living conditions and support systems than others

 To highlight the best states for veterans with disabilities and the states that need to improve the most, SmileHub compared each of the 50 states using 22 key metrics.
-The data set ranges from the number of veterans charities per capita to total VA spending per veteran to the share of disabled veterans.
+The data set ranges from the number of veterans charities per capita to the presence of a state tax on military pensions to the number of Veterans Affairs health facilities per capita

 Main Findings